 - Can't be claimed as a dependent on another person's tax return; and

-Calculation of the recovery rebate credit is generally the same as the calculation for the first two rounds of stimulus checks, except that they're based on information from different sources.
-The first-round stimulus checks were typically based on information from either your 2018 or 2019 tax return, whichever was most recently filed when the IRS began processing your return.
-If you didn't file a return for either of those two years, you could send the IRS the necessary information through an online portal.
-If you received benefits from the Social Security Administration (SSA), Railroad Retirement Board, or Department of Veterans Affairs (VA), the IRS got the information it needed from those other government agencies.
-Second-round stimulus checks were based on either your 2019 return, information previously obtained through the IRS's non-filers online portal, or information received from another government agency.
-However, the amount of your recovery rebate credit is based entirely on information found on your 2020 tax return.
+Calculation of the recovery rebate credit is generally the same as the calculation for the third round of stimulus checks, except that the credit is based on information from different sources.
+The third-round stimulus checks were typically based on information from either your 2019 or 2020 tax return, whichever was most recently filed when the IRS began processing your payment (use Kiplinger's Third Stimulus Check Calculator to see how much you should have gotten).
+However, the amount of your recovery rebate credit is based on information found on your 2021 tax return.
 For more information, see What's the Recovery Rebate Credit?

 American Opportunity Tax Credit

 The American Opportunity credit covers expenses for students who are in their first four years of college.
-The credit is worth up to $2,500, and it can be claimed by a parent, spouse or student who is not claimed as a dependent who for tuition, fees, or textbooks.
+The credit is worth up to $2,500 per eligible student, and it can be claimed by a parent, spouse or student who is not claimed as a dependent for tuition, fees, or textbooks.

 The credit is partially refundable.
 So, if the credit is worth more than your tax liability for the year, you'll get a refund check for 40% of the remaining amount – up $1,000 for each qualifying student.
 That should be enough to get you to complete a tax return if you don't otherwise have to file one.

 As with the EITC and child tax credit, the IRS has an online tool to help you figure out if you're eligible for the American Opportunity credit.
-It will also help you determine if you can claim the Lifetime Learning credit or the tuition and fees deduction (2020 was the last year you can claim the tuition and fees deduction).
+It will also help you determine if you can claim the non-refundable Lifetime Learning credit, which is available for an unlimited number of years.

 Premium Tax Credit

 The premium tax credit helps people pay for insurance they buy through the health insurance marketplace (i.e., Obamacare).
-The credit is available for people with household incomes ranging from 100% to 400% of the federal poverty level.
+Normally, the credit is available for people with household incomes ranging from 100% to 400% of the federal poverty level.
+However, for the 2021 and 2022 tax years, people with a household income that exceeds 400% of the federal poverty line for their family size may still claim the credit.
 The amount of the premium tax credit is based on a sliding scale, so that people with a lower income get a larger credit.

 An estimated credit is calculated when you go on a marketplace website such as healthcare.gov to buy insurance.
 At that point, you can choose to have the credit paid in advance directly to the insurance company to lower your monthly payments, or you can choose to get all the benefit of the credit when you file your tax return for the year.
-If you elect to have advance premium tax credit (APTC) payments made to the insurer, you will have to reconcile the amount paid in advance with the actual credit you compute when you file your tax return.
-Either way, you will need to complete Form 8962 and attach it to your tax return.
+If you elect to have advance premium tax credit (APTC) payments made to the insurer, you must file a tax return and reconcile the amount paid in advance with the actual credit you compute when you file your return.
+Either way, you'll need to complete Form 8962 and attach it to your tax return.

 The premium tax credit is another refundable credit.
 So, if the amount of the credit is more than the amount of the tax you owe, you'll receive the difference as a refund if you file a tax return.
 If you owe no tax, you can get the full amount of the credit as a refund.
-However, if your actual allowable credit is less than your APTC payments, the difference is usually subtracted from your refund or added to the tax you owe – except that the repayment of excess advance premium tax credit (APTC) amounts was suspended for 2020.
-Therefore, if you already filed your 2020 tax return and had excess APTC payments, the IRS will automatically reduce the excess APTC repayment amount to zero and send you a refund if one is required.
+However, if your actual allowable credit is less than your APTC payments, the difference is usually subtracted from your refund or added to the tax you owe.

 Be warned, though, that the IRS typically looks for people who receive advance credits and either don't file returns or file returns incorrectly reporting the credit.
 So, monkeying around with the premium tax credit is a good way to get your return audited.